pandas.core.groupby.DataFrameGroupBy.rolling#

 closedstr, default None

-If 'right', the first point in the window is excluded from calculations.
+If 'right', uses the window (first, last] meaning the last point is included in the calculations.

-If 'left', the last point in the window is excluded from calculations.
+If 'left', uses the window [first, last) meaning the first point is included in the calculations.

-If 'both', no points in the window are excluded from calculations.
+If 'both', uses the window [first, last] meaning all points in the window are included in the calculations.

-If 'neither', the first and last points in the window are excluded from calculations.
+If 'neither', uses the window (first, last) meaning the first and last points in the window are excluded from calculations.

 Default None ('right').